bloomon: a climate neutral florist

 - Happy workers: providing 100% transparency as to where all flowers come from and using 100% certified growers in 2022, growers who in turn offer their employees a fair salary and safe working conditions.

-Bloomon has been actively reducing its Carbon Footprint since 2020 The Carbon Footprint of each bouquet of flowers has been calculated precisely: one bouquet of flowers from bloomon is equivalent to driving 33 kilometres in a petrol car.
+bloomon has been actively reducing its Carbon Footprint since 2020 The Carbon Footprint of each bouquet of flowers has been calculated precisely: one bouquet of flowers from bloomon is equivalent to driving 33 kilometres in a petrol car.
 By analysing the steps in the chain, it is possible for bloomon to reduce its CO2 emissions.
 The emissions that bloomon cannot (yet) reduce have been offset since June 2020.
-The online florist invests in Bukaleba, a forest planting project in Uganda.
+The online florist invests in a forest conservation project in Uganda.

 “Sustainability has been an important theme for us since bloomon was founded in 2014.
 By opting for certification under the Climate Neutral standard from Climate Neutral Group, we are already 100% climate neutral, plus we are challenged to reduce even more every year.
 We have already gotten started and we look forward to making our sector more sustainable as well as providing inspiration for our sector”, says Roy Barnhoorn, Sourcing & Sustainability manager.

 To ensure that offsetting will become an increasingly smaller part of the climate strategy, bloomon has established a reduction strategy for the long term and a concrete plan for the short to medium term.
 This is in line with the standard Climate Neutral Certification, which aims to achieve a 25% reduction in certified products by 2030 and ‘zero emissions’ by 2050.